naataconnection/web-app-backend/README.md

 ## Requests

 - /user
     - /register - Send user info to register.
-Body should contain firstName, middleName, lastName, password, emailId, contact & employeeCode.
+Body should contain firstName, middleName, lastName, emailId, contact & role.
-    - /login - Send user through JWT.
+    - /registerDriver - Will register driver with their details which is visible in the dashbaord.
+    - /registerManager - Will register manager with their details which is visible in the dashbaord.
+    - /registerDeliveryBoy - Will register deliveryBoy with their details which is visible in the dashbaord.
+    - /registerCustomer - Will register customer with their details which is visible in the dashbaord.
+    - /login_checkUserAndSendOtp - Will check if user has registered and generate a new OTP for a particular user and send it to the email id or contact number.
+    - /login_verifyOtp - Will verify otp and login user.
     - /logout - User will be logged out
-    - /verify - Verify user and token.
 - /otp
   - / - Get will give list of all opts
   - /noUser - Generate a new OTP without connecting it with user